 Enter the following data on Table 1.
 You will need this information to set up your filters after assembling your K3.
 Be sure you're following the rule described in the step above about the proper order for the filters.
+Note that Table 1 is set up with FL1 to the right and FL5 to the left, just as they must be installed on the RF board.

-- \ Enter the bandwidth in the row opposite the filter position where it will be installed. - Enter the FREQ OFFSET shown on each filter.
+- \ Enter the bandwidth of each filter in the row below the filter position in which it will be installed. - Enter the FREQ OFFSET shown on each filter.
 The optional 8-pole filters have no offset marked on them.
 Enter a zero in the FREQ OFFSET column for those filters.
-Note that the frequency offset may be negative, indicated by a minus sign (single dash)ahead of the number!
-Turn the VFO A knob to the left (anti-clockwise) to enter negative values.
+For the 5-pole filters, note that the frequency offset may be negative, indicated by a minus sign (single dash) ahead of the number.